-In this article, we discuss some specific features of the Gafta arbitration process and how to improve your chances of not only winning, but also recovering money from your debtor.
+In this article we will explain how Gafta arbitration works and how much it costs, and how to improve your chances of not only winning, but also recovering money from your debtor.

 What is Gafta?

 Gafta is more than just arbitration.
 It is an international trade association (Grain and Feed Trade Association) established in 1878 (at that time called the London Corn Trade Association) whose main purpose is to protect the interests of grain market participants.
 Gafta is headquartered in London and has its offices in Geneva, Kyiv, Beijing, and Singapore.
 Gafta performs many functions, but the main one is drafting of standard pro forma grain trade contracts (which greatly simplifies and speeds up the contracting process).

 Even if the seller and the buyer are in different countries, thanks to the pro forma they do not need to agree all the terms again each time, but simply agree on the most important ones (goods, price, quality, basis and delivery period, etc.) and make a reference to a specific pro forma, which will contain already more detailed terms.

 According to the Association's statistics, more than 80% of the world`s grain is shipped under contracts that are based on Gafta pro formas.
 The most common pro formas in the Black Sea region are Gafta 48 (delivery in bulk on CIF), Gafta 49 (delivery in bulk on FOB), Gafta 78 and 78UA (rail and road).
 Gafta 88 is often used also for deliveries in containers.

 All pro forma contracts contain a provision that all disputes are settled by Gafta arbitration under English law.